 Scenarios receive a name that describes their core characteristic, a first-person or third-person narrative that includes the state of the principal uncertainties associated with the domain area.

 Beyond the narratives, scenarios usually end up as a set of presentation slides that offer high-level overviews that include their name, a single paragraph description, a table of uncertainty values for that future and a list of current events that can be thought of as “evidence” that the narrative remains plausible as the future unfolds.

 The narrative power of stories ultimately provides the scenarios with their power.
 These myths about the future bring evocative language, characters, and situations that help people imagine the future, and connect with the underlying logic of that future.
 Scenarios deliver an alternative structure of facts and relationships, a divergent self-contained truth.

 Scenarios are part of a strategic planning toolkit.
-They are not intended to compete with other techniques, but to complement them.
-For organizations who conduct strengths, weaknesses, opportunities and threat analysis (SWOT), scenarios offer a way to test assumptions in the SWOT more vigorously.
+They are not intended to compete with other techniques but to complement them.
+For organizations that conduct strengths, weaknesses, opportunities, and threat analysis (SWOT), scenarios offer a way to test assumptions in the SWOT more vigorously.
 A strength in one future may prove a liability in another, and some opportunities may only arise under a particular set of circumstances.

 Key Serious Insights research on scenario planning

 How to write a good scenario planning focal question